 Feeling nervous about talking on the phone

-- If you're really anxious about talking on the phone even being around one may make you uncomfortable.
+- If you're really, really anxious about talking on the phone even doing call-type things with one may make you uncomfortable.
 Just get used to that.
 Pretend to dial people and wait for someone to pick up.

 - Phone to your ear, role play simple telephone conversations by yourself (e.g., pretending to call a friend to tell them you'll be running late).

-- If you can, role play phone call situations.
+- If you can, role play phone conversations.